andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 5.2
 ---
-### alarm_flow.json depreciated.
-It got replaced by hue_effects.json in the flows subfolder
-- Small change again.
-Changed the alarm_flow.json file in the flows subfolder.
-- It works now with a function node instead of the node from ultimate boolean logic.
-- Before drafting a new release, i also replaced the motion_sensor_bahavior.json flow, that you find in the flows folder.
+The motion_sensor_bahavior.json flow got replaced, you can find it in the flows folder.
 It would be a super long text to explain it here, short: it controls a motion sensor thats not configurized.
 Import it and have a look, there are quite a lot of comments in the flow.
 No additional contrib needed like before.
 It looks super big on the picture, but when everything is in place and with link in / out nodes its fine.